You want smart political talk without the meltdowns?

 My dad was a family court probation officer.

-And as somebody that has been so supportive and outspoken all these what, 35 years on radio and 26 plus years on Fox News, supportive of law enforcement, after all these witch Hunts, all these political persecutions,
+And as somebody that has been so supportive and outspoken all these, what, 35 years on radio and 26 plus years on Fox News, supportive of law enforcement, after all these witch hunts, all these political persecutions,

-Not one person was held accountable for for the three years of outright lies they were telling the American people.
+Not one person was held accountable for the three years of outright lies they were telling the American people.

-I believe, unfortunately, the upper echelon, especially of our Justice Department and our F FBI, their reputation is in tatters, rightly so, and I no longer can support uh these organizations until they bring real reform to these organizations, these institutions.
+I believe, unfortunately, the upper echelon, especially of our Justice Department and our FBI, their reputation is in tatters, rightly so.

 Roger, how could any American trust this?

-Henry Clinton uses bleach to destroy a hard drive that includes classified documents.
+Hillary Clinton uses bleach to destroy a hard drive that includes classified documents.

 She destroys multiple cell phones.

-The FBI investigates her, no charges are brought.
+The FBI investigates her.

 We know there are crimes on that laptop.